 Chery began his career in the Quality organization of Matra, the French engineering group.
 In 1986, he joined Thomson Semiconducteurs, which subsequently became ST, and held various management positions in product planning and manufacturing, rising to lead ST’s wafer fabs in Tours, France, and later in Rousset, France.
 In 2005, Chery led the company-wide 6-inch wafer-production restructuring program before taking charge of ST’s Front-End Manufacturing operations in Asia Pacific.
 In 2008, he was promoted to Chief Technology Officer and assumed additional responsibilities for Manufacturing and Quality (2011) and the Digital Product Sector (2012).
 In 2014, Chery was appointed ST’s Chief Operating Officer responsible for Technology and Manufacturing operations.
 In July 2017, Chery was appointed Deputy CEO with overall responsibility for Technology and Manufacturing, as well as for Sales and Marketing operations.

-Chery sits on the Board of Directors at the Global Semiconductor Alliance (GSA).
-He is also a member of the Board of Directors at Legrand and Chairman of the France – Malaysia Business Council at Medef International.
+Chery sits on the Board of Directors at the Global Semiconductor Alliance (GSA) and France Industrie, and also serves as Chairman of the France – Malaysia Business Council at Medef International.
+He is a member of the Board of Directors at Legrand.
 Previously, Chery was President of the European microelectronics R&D program AENEAS and served as President of the European Semiconductor Industry Association (ESIA) in 2019-2021.
 Chery was promoted Knight of the Legion of Honor by the French Ministry of Economy and Finance in July 2019.

 Jean-Marc Chery was born in Orleans, France, in 1960, and graduated with a degree in Engineering from the ENSAM engineering school in Paris, France.